Articles

 Your anchor text should be clear and straightforward.
 Don’t get coy with your visitors; “Click here” may tell them what to do, but it’s not telling them where they’re going to do it.
 If you’re internally linking to a page about oil changes, use “oil change” as anchor text.
 If you’re linking to a page about mechanic certifications, use “certifications” as anchor text.
 And so on.

-• Add links to new and popular posts: Got a new blog going up?
-Or is your winterizing article getting a lot of hits?
+• Add links to new and popular posts: Is your winterizing article getting a lot of hits?
+Got a new job opportunity you want people to see?
 Now is the time to add related links.
 Note that the subjects must be related.
 Don’t try to shoehorn a link to windshield replacement unless it really is necessary to your winterizing efforts.

 • It’s about quality, not quantity.
 The more links the better, right?!
 No, no, no. Remember, your links should improve the user experience.
 If you link to your homepage every time you use the word “shop,” you’re just going to fatigue your visitors and confuse search engines. .